TetriServe: Efficiently Serving Mixed DiT Workloads: Deadline-Aware Round-Based Scheduler

 To decide which requests must be scheduled \emph{now}, we identify those that would become \emph{definitely late} at $t_{r+1}$ if not advanced in this round.
 Using the fastest possible step time $T_i^{\min}=\min_{k\in {\{1, 2, 4, \ldots, N\}}} T_i(k)$, we define the \emph{residual completion time lower bound} under option $o$ as

 where $\tilde{s}_i^m(o)$ is the updated step count.
 A request survives only if

 Each option $o$ consumes $w_i(o)$ GPUs: $w_i(\textsf{none})=0$, $w_i(m)=A_i^m$.
 The per-round scheduling problem is therefore to select at most one option per request, with total GPU $\le N$, maximizing the number of requests that survive to the next round.
+For requests that have already missed their deadlines, we assign at most one GPU in a best-effort manner without impacting other requests, and scale them up later if idle GPUs become available.
 By anchoring scheduling decisions on the round duration $\tau$, \name balances preemption overhead and responsiveness, while ensuring urgent requests receive priority.

 \paragraph{Dynamic Programming.} Naively enumerating all per-request options \(\mathcal{O}_i\) for feasible packings within a round is exponential in the number of requests and quickly becomes intractable.
 We observe that the per-round decision has the \emph{group-knapsack} structure: for each request \(i\) (a group), we must choose at most one option \(o\) (run one of its GPU allocation this round or \textsf{none}), each option consumes width (GPUs) and yields a binary “survival” value indicating whether the request is \emph{not definitely late} at the next round start.
 This lets us replace exhaustive search with a dynamic program (DP) that maximizes the number of surviving requests under the round capacity \(N\).